Hello and welcome! I’m Libby, a photographer from Essex, England.

-As a photographer, she has had her work showcased at the Natural History Museum in London and various shows curated by the Young Photographers’ Alliance and been featured in numerous print publications (Strad magazine, 5×5 magazine, the Cool Guide to Camping, etc).
-She has a lot of work available for commercial purposes with Getty Images and other stock photography companies, as well as offering studio portraiture and private event photography.
+As a photographer, I have had my work showcased at the Natural History Museum in London, various shows curated by the Young Photographers’ Alliance and been featured in numerous print publications (Strad magazine, 5×5 magazine, the Cool Guide to Camping, etc).
+I have a large selection of my work available for commercial purposes with Getty Images and other stock photography companies, as well as offering studio portraiture and private event photography.

-When she’s not got a camera attached to her face, you can often find her near beer, beards or Fairport Convention.
-If you’re interested in finding out more or booking her then please visit the contact page via the menu to the left.
+When I haven’t got a camera attached to my face, I’m more often than not cuddling my son Arthur, and going on adventures with him and his dad.
+You can also find me near beer, beards or Fairport Convention.
+If you’re interested in finding out more or booking me, then please visit the contact page via the menu to the left.

-The name Bifrost Photography came from her love of mythology and folk tales: specifically, The Prose Edda from Nordic Mythology.
+The name Bifrost Photography came from my love of mythology and folk tales: specifically, The Prose Edda from Nordic Mythology.
 In The Prose Edda, Bifrost is a burning rainbow bridge which joins the world and the realm of the Gods.
-Her work is influenced by the folk- tales, myths and legends that she studied at university, often by the way that she incorporates the surreal elements of such texts into ideas for conceptual photography.
+My work is influenced by the folk- tales, myths and legends that I studied at university, often by the way that I incorporate the surreal elements of such texts into ideas for conceptual photography.